nilenso/elixir-essentials/README.md

 # elixir-essentials
-Adds build-essentials, postgres and erlang-dev client to the official Elixir docker image
+Adds build-essentials, postgres, openssh-client and erlang-dev client to the official Elixir v1.3 docker image